Federal Work Study Program

 Securing Your Federal Work Study Position

-You will apply for all WISE opportunities through the Handshake system via Career Services.
-The majority of WISE positions are posted at the beginning of each semester, however, they may be posted at any time throughout the academic year.
+You will apply for all FWS opportunities through the Handshake system via Career Services.
+The majority of FWS positions are posted at the beginning of each semester.
+They may be posted at any time throughout the academic year.
 For details, and to begin the application process, go to the Career Services Wabash Internships and Student Employment website.